DimaKyn/Hand-Tracking/README.md

    Pinky finger - Voice control (Allows you to search for playlists/artists/tracks using your voice)

-4. Upon entering Voice control, the volume will halve and hand gestures will turn off until you say a command, here are the possible commands:
+4. Upon entering Voice control, the volume will lower and hand gestures will turn off until you say a command, here are the possible commands:

    "album" + *name of an album* - This will play the chosen album.